 Skill Module: Inclusivity

-Context: Large 300-level course
+Context: Large second-year undergraduate course

-Future Skills offers individualized reflection so students can see the connection between course material and their personal experiences.
+FUSION offers individualized reflection so students can see the connection between course material and their personal experiences.
 It is a powerful program, and I am glad to share so other instructors can see the benefit.

-- Dr. Ayesha Mian Akram, PhD, University of Calgary
+- Dr. Ayesha Mian Akram, PhD

 GEOG 280: Thinking Spatially in a Digital World